 On September 5, 2013, the MTRCB called the show's producers for a mandatory conference over "insensitive and unfriendly" scenes involving hosts Vic Sotto and Ryzza Mae Dizon.

-On July 9, 2016, MTRCB summoned the show's personnel after the remarks of host Tito Sotto's during the Juan for All, All for Juan segment, where a contestant shared her past sexual abuse, leading to accusations of Sotto promoting rape culture and victim shaming.
+On July 9, 2016, MTRCB summoned the show's personnel after the remarks of host Tito Sotto during the Juan for All, All for Juan segment, where a contestant shared her past sexual abuse, leading to accusations of Sotto promoting rape culture and victim shaming.

 On May 31, 2023, the show's original hosts—Tito Sotto, Vic Sotto and Joey de Leon—announced their resignation from TAPE Inc. after they were barred from airing the show live.
-It was followed by the resignation of the show's other hosts and production members.
+This was followed by the resignation of the show's other hosts and production team members.
 In August 2023, it led to an investigation by the MTRCB to ensure compliance on broadcasting regulations.

 On June 2, 2023, Tito Sotto, Vic Sotto and Joey de Leon filed a petition for the cancellation of TAPE Inc.'s trademark renewal for the title "Eat Bulaga!".
 On December 5, 2023, the Intellectual Property Office of the Philippines' Bureau of Legal Affairs cancelled the trademark renewal and credited the Sotto brothers and de Leon as the owner of the title "Eat Bulaga!".